 “You think all cute girls are hot stuff,” Isla muttered.

-Anise had to stifle a loud snort at this.
+Anise emitted a loud snort at this.
 “I mean that’s the idol’s stage name, Isla.”

 “O-Oh.”
 Isla coughed.
 “A-Anyway, let’s go check it out, I haven’t seen a live performance by an idol before!”
-She trotted up the side street, her cheeks flushed.
+She trotted up the side street, her cheeks flushed, partly embarrassed at being tripped up, partly at the simple idea that she was transferring into a prestigious idol academy, yet had never seen an idol perform before.

 Anise followed, walking past shop fronts filled with fancy fashions and stylish shoes.
 “We might have to come back here one day soon.
-Some nice stuff I’d like to check out.”
+Some nice stuff I’d like to check out,” she muttered, receiving a vague affirmation from Isla.

-At the end of the street, they came out on a wide road running beside Capp River, the largest tributary on this landmass, winding its way through Aida City all the way out to the next city over.
+At the end of the street, they appeared on a wide road running beside Capp River, the largest tributary on this landmass, winding through the city like an inebriated snake.

-Here, they took a jaunt over the nearest footbridge they could find, a black metal affair with the already familiar Art Deco style again rearing it’s beautiful head.
-Down another side street and they emerged in a park approximately the size of a football pitch, with trees and bushes dotted all about and a network of gravel paths edged with a variety of Aidan and Earth-based plants and flowers, all manicured to perfection.
+Here, they took a jaunt over the nearest footbridge they could find, a black metal affair with the already familiar Art Deco style again rearing its head.
+Down another side street and they emerged in a park approximately the size of a football pitch, with trees and bushes dotted all about, and a network of gravel paths edged in a variety of Aidan and Earth-based plants and flowers, all manicured to perfection.

-To their right, nestled in a thicket of trees, stood a stage; a hemispherical dome with rigging all around the top of the cavernous structure allowing for lighting and sound to be adjusted during live performances.
-Before the raised concrete foundation upon which the dome stood, concentric stone seats graced a grassy incline, virtually every single one equally graced by a posterior.
+To their right, nestled in a thicket of trees, stood a stage; a hemispherical dome, with rigging all around the top of the cavernous structure allowing for lighting and sound to be adjusted during live performances.
+Before the raised concrete foundation upon which the dome stood, concentric stone seats graced a grassy incline, virtually every one equally graced by a human posterior.

-Anise followed her friend’s pointing finger to the girl dancing onstage – who seemed to be around their own age – who did indeed have vivid lime green hair falling to the small of her back.
-“She does, you’re right.”
+Anise followed her friend’s pointing finger to the girl dancing onstage – who seemed to be around their own age – who did indeed have vivid lime green hair, falling to the small of her back.
+“She does, you’re right,” she yelled back.

 “But it looks really natural,” Isla added.

 Unlike dyed hair, which generally looked unnatural as anything, this girl looked like she had been born with green hair.
-The flame orange outfit she wore accentuated it further, contrasting and making her feel summery and vivacious.
+The flame orange outfit she wore accentuated it further, making her seem summery and vivacious.

 “It’s simple nanotech, just fiddles a bit with your follicles so they produce amazing colours by tweaking the melanin.
-Totally safe.”
+Totally safe,” Anise explained during a lull in the sickly sweet pop music.

 Isla held a hand up to her temple.
 “I always get sudden headaches when you start talking science.”